Sibghatullah-pk/chess_oop/README.md

 Features:
   -User-friendly Interface: The application provides a clean and intuitive interface for users to interact with.

-  -Multiplayer Mode: Challenge friends or other users online.
+  -Multiplayer Mode: Challenge friends or other users nearby.

   -Move Validation: Prevents illegal moves according to the rules of chess.